weyoss/redis-smq/docs/api/consumer.md

-# Consumer API
+# Consumer Class API

 ## Properties

+### Consumer.prototype.id

+The universally unique identifier of the consumer instance.

 ### Consumer.queueName

 The name of the queue to consume messages from.
 The queue name can be composed only of letters (a-z), numbers (0-9) and (-_) characters.

-### Consumer.prototype.id

-The universally unique identifier of the consumer.

-### Consumer.prototype.isTest

-Whether or not the consumer is running in the test environment (when running tests).

 ### Consumer.prototype.config

-The actual config object supplied to consumer upon construction.
+The actual config object supplied to consumer class upon construction.

 See [Consumer.prototype.constructor](#consumerprototypeconstructor).